SMAPPNYU/smapputil/README.md

 python utilities / scripts that do useful things.
 Built in python 2.7.X.
 To ru nthe python scripts I suggest activating the scriptsenv virtual environment with `source scriptsenv/bin/activate`.
 You should see a `(scriptsenv)` appear at the beginning of your consode prompt. (you can deactivate by typing `deactivate` anytime)

-environment.yml - for anaconda users to be able to create an environment easily, installs things from pip requirements.txt - a file containing dependencies smapputilities needs
+environment.yml - for anaconda users to be able to create an environment easily, installs things from pip. to replicate the environment run `conda env create -f environment.yml` or simply `conda env create` in the `py` directory. [see this page.](http://conda.pydata.org/docs/using/envs.html#export-the-environment-file) requirements.txt - a file containing dependencies smapputilities needs

 #tests: